sd-james/gym-treasure-game/README.md

 Requirements:
-- Python 3
+- Python 3 (3.7)
-- OpenAI Gym
+- OpenAI Gym (0.15.6)
-- NumPy
+- NumPy (1.18.1)
-- PyGame
+- PyGame (1.9.6)

+The combination of package versions above is guaranteed to work, but there should be no issue with using any new version of the above.

 To install the environment, clone this repo and install it with pip: